May 68 was one of the most important events of the current French Republic. Why was May 68 so decisive in the evolution of society?

 - Subway, work, sleep.

-- We don’t want a world where the certainty of not dying of hunger is exchanged for the risk of dying of boredom.
+- We do not want a world where the certainty of not dying of hunger is exchanged for the risk of dying of boredom.

 - Elections, an asshole trap.